+Check the coolant level daily.
 When adding coolant, avoid mixing different brands and formulations.
-If the coolant is mixed with more than 25% of a different formulation (for example, mixing OAT and NOAT coolants), engine corrosion damage could occur.
+If the coolant is mixed with more than 25% of a different formulation, engine corrosion damage can occur.
 If mixing exceeds 25% of total system volume, it is recommended to flush and refill the system completely with one type of coolant.